Moesif/moesif-cloudflare/README.md

 Congratulations!
 If everything was done corectly, Moesif should now be tracking all network requests that match the route you specified earlier.
 If you have any issues with set up, please reach out to support@moesif.com with the subject `Cloudflare Workers`.

+## Other Installation Options

+See [Deploying Workers](https://developers.cloudflare.com/workers/deploying-workers/) for more alternatives for setting up Cloudflare workers.

 ### Advanced Configuration

 Moesif provides the most value when we can identify users.
 You may also want to specify metadata, mask certain data, or prevent tracking of certain requests entirely.
 This is possible with the hooks below.